bsurc/docs/docs/high_performance_computing.md

 | GPU          | N/A                                                       | N/A                                                                                         | N/A                                                                                         | NVIDIA Tesla V100 (x2)                                                                      | N/A                                                                                         |
 | Interconnect | Mellanox Non-Blocking HDR200/HDR100 Infiniband            | Mellanox Non-Blocking HDR200/HDR100 Infiniband                                              | Mellanox Non-Blocking HDR200/HDR100 Infiniband                                              | Mellanox Non-Blocking HDR200/HDR100 Infiniband                                              | Mellanox Non-Blocking HDR200/HDR100 Infiniband                                              |
 | Cores        | 6                                                         | 48                                                                                          | 1,968                                                                                       | 20,480 CUDA  + 192 CPU                                                                      | 48                                                                                          |
+In addition to the above infrastructure, the Borah system also has another 68 CPU nodes owned by our industry partner, Idaho Power.
+When not in use by Idaho Power, Boise State researchers have access to up to 34 Idaho Power CPU nodes for their research.

 ### R2
 R2 is a heterogeneous compute cluster provided by the Vice President of Research.
 It consists of 31 compute nodes and 5 GPU nodes, each with dual Intel Xeon E5-2680 CPUs.
 The GPU nodes each have dual NVIDIA P100 GPUs.
+*R2 will be decommissioned September 30th 2023*

 ### Specifications
 | Category     | Login Nodes | Head Nodes                                 | Compute Nodes                             | GPU Nodes                   |